nodrogluap/tamor/config/README.md

 ## config/config.yaml

-This is the file that you can customize for your site-specific settings.
+``config/config.yaml`` is the file that you can customize for your site-specific settings.
 By default the config is set up to read input files from the ``resources`` folder, and write result files under the ``results`` folder.
 By default the genome index and annotation files, as well as the PCGR data bundle, are expected in ``resources``.
 This is where ``workflow/scripts/download_resources.py`` puts those files.